-BIO 4701, 4702, 4703 Topics in Biology to 3 Hours Selected topics in an identified area.
+BIO 4701, 4702, 4703 Topics in Biology 1 to 3 Hours Selected topics in an identified area.
 (FA)

-BIO 4813 Pre-Med Internship 3 Hours Students will work through healt followed by as much hands-on, practical experience in the implementation of a healthcare as the situation permits will be the core of the internship.
+BIO 4813 Pre-Med Internship

+Students will work through healthcare facilities in the community.
+Observation, followed by as much hands-on, practical experience in the implementation of a healthcare as the situation permits will be the core of the internship.
 50 clock hours of involvement are necessary for each semester hour of credit.
 Enrollment with consent of instructor.
 (FA/SP)